okmatija/Prizm/README.md

 }
 ```

-These macros allow various optional arguments to provide more information to Tracy about the zones.
+These macros allow various optional arguments that provide more information to Tracy about the zones.
 Look at `module.jai` for reference.

 ## Support